docksal/docksal/docs/advanced/ssh-agent.md

 ## Automatically Add Keys

-To add SSH keys automatically whenever the SSH Agent is started can be done by defining a variable within the `$HOME/.docksal/docksal.env` file.
-All variables should be prefixed with `SECRET_SSH_KEY_` and then a small description of the key.
-After that has been done, run the `fin ssh-add` command and the keys will be added.
+Adding SSH keys automatically whenever Docksal project is started can be done by defining special variable(s) within the `$HOME/.docksal/docksal.env` file.
+All variables should be prefixed with `SECRET_SSH_KEY_` and then a small identifier of the key.
+After that has been done, restart your project and the keys will be added.

+Example: assuming you have a private SSH key `$HOME/.ssh/acquia_key`, you would define a variable

 ```
 SECRET_SSH_KEY_ACQUIA='acquia_key'
 ```

-When creating the variable use the files name within `~/.ssh/` as the variable value.
-The private key should be referenced which usually has no `.pub` file extension.
+When creating the variable use the file name within `$HOME/.ssh/` directory as the variable value.
+NOTE: the **private** key should be referenced, not the public one.